Close Menu

 Heated Rivalry Season 1

-The turning point of the season comes in the penultimate episode.
-Heated Rivalry Episode 5 serves as a tipping point in the story.
+The turning point of the season comes in Episode 5, the penultimate episode.
 Scott and Kip, having last seen torn apart by Scott’s inability to love Kip in public, are kissing in the middle of the ice after Scott and his team won the Cup.
 It’s a moment that causes the audience to lean forward in their seats, and it’s mimicked by our protagonists.

 From that point on, the depth of Ilya and Shane’s romance grows, and the two of them have hope.
 This is where the catharsis comes in.
 After accidentally being caught by his parents, the back half of the Heated Rivalry season finale is just about coming out.
-It’s about finding support from family, but more importantly, having support from your partner in it all.
+It’s about finding support from family, but more importantly, having your partner by your side through it all.

 Not every coming-out story is happy; in fact, many of the ones I’ve heard from those in my life have been tragic.
 But here, Shane and Ilya are accepted, even if the moment is not without its own drama.
 Granted, it comes more from the fact that Ilya and Shane don’t actually hate each other, rather than any small-minded parents.

-Still, for a series that hasn’t tried to be a fairytale, the support and love that Ilya and Shane find from Shane’s parents is heartwarming, and something many people hope queer people see when coming out.
-It’s a moment of joy amidst the secret they have to hold onto, but its message is clear.
+Still, for a series that hasn’t tried to be a fairy tale, the support and love that Ilya and Shane find from Shane’s parents are heartwarming and something many people hope queer people see when coming out.
+It’s a moment of joy amid the secret they have to hold on to, but its message is clear.

 Heated Rivalry isn’t a fairytale so much as it’s a grounded look at intimacy and romance against the odds.